When buying your bathroom online, it's important to get the size right. In this guide, we demonstrate how to measure for your shower tray.

-If you are replacing like for like, and simply installing a brand new shower enclosure, it should be just a simple matter of measuring your old shower tray.
-Grab a hold of your trusty old tape measure and take the measurements along each side to find the width and length.
+Simply replacing new for old?
+In this instance, measuring for your new shower tray should be a simple matter of taking the dimensions of your old shower tray.
+Take a good firm hold of your trusty old tape measure and note down the length and width of your existing tray.

 If it's a quadrant shower enclosure, you will also need to find out the radius, and there is an easy way of doing this (as long as it's not an offset quadrant shower enclosure).
 Measure one side, this will give you the length, then measure from one side up to the point the line of the enclosure starts to arc.

 Use this table of quadrant shower tray sizes to work out the radius:

 One way of accurately marking out the position of your new shower enclosure, is to draw it out on a piece of cardboard.
 Find a sizeable piece from an old household appliance box and, using its straight edges, mark out the shape of your shower enclosure using a tape measure.
 Simply place into position in your bathroom to give you an idea of the range of shower tray sizes available to you.
 This is particularly handy if you are planning on installing an odd-shaped shower tray such as a P shaped design.

 Handy hint: Thinking of fitting a walk in shower enclosure?
 Check out our walk in shower tray buying guide.